neoforged/Documentation/docs/entities/data.md

 ---
 # Data and Networking

-One of the most important use cases of entities is to store data of some sort.
+An entity without data is quite useless, as such storing data on an entity is essential.
 All entities store some default data, such as their type and their position.
 This article will explain how to add your own data, as well as how to synchronize that data.

 The most simple way to add data is as a field in your `Entity` class.
 You can then interact with this data in any way you wish.
 However, this quickly becomes very annoying as soon as you have to synchronize that data.
 This is because most entity logic is run on the server only, and it is only occasionally (depending on the [`EntityType`][entitytype]'s `clientUpdateInterval` value) that an update is sent to the client; this is also the cause for easily noticeable entity "lags" when the server's tick speed is too slow.

-As such, vanilla introduces a few systems to help with that.
-These systems generally exist in parallel and can be replaced with one another, this is due to legacy reasons.
+As such, vanilla introduces a few systems to help with that, each of which serves a specific purpose.

 ## `SynchedEntityData`

-`SynchedEntityData` is a system used for both storing and syncing values over the network.
+`SynchedEntityData` is a system used for storing values at runtime and syncing them over the network.
 It is split into three classes:

 - `EntityDataSerializer`s are basically wrappers around a [`StreamCodec`][streamcodec].
-    - They are a registry, meaning that if you want to add new `EntityDataSerializer`s, they must be added by [registration].
+    - Minecraft uses a hard-coded map of serializers.
+NeoForge transforms this map into a registry, meaning that if you want to add new `EntityDataSerializer`s, they must be added by [registration].
     - Minecraft defines various default `EntityDataSerializer`s in the `EntityDataSerializers` class.
-- `EntityDataAccessor`s are held by the entity and used to get and set the data values.
+- `EntityDataAccessor`s are held by the entity and are used to get and set the data values.
 - `SynchedEntityData` itself holds all `EntityDataAccessor`s for an entity, and automatically calls on the `EntityDataSerializer`s to sync values as needed.

 To get started, create an `EntityDataAccessor` in your entity class: